loonskai/loonskai.com/_blog/telegram-speech-to-text-bot-with-nodejs.md

 /* ... */
 ```

 All the `getSpeechRecognize()` does is just return another function that has access to the configuration object from closure.
 This returned function, for its part, does the main job to transcribe the voice message to text.
-It receives an object with `inputStream` which is the Telegram voice message stream.
-Inside it we use `AudioInputStream.createPushStream()` and `AudioConfig.fromStreamInput()` methods to prepare audio data streams for Speech API.
+It receives an object with `inputStream` which is the Telegram voice message stream. `AudioInputStream.createPushStream()` and `AudioConfig.fromStreamInput()` methods prepare audio data streams for Speech API.
 We can’t directly pipe the audio stream to the `pushStream` as it’s not a regular stream, so we wrap it with `Transform` to call `pushStream.write()` inside as soon as it gets the chunks of data from the voice message.

 To start sending data to Speech Service we create an instance of the `SpeechRecognizer` class and add a listener to its `recognizeOnceAsync()` method that will run as soon as recognition is finished.
 Now everything is ready to start so we pipe our voice message input stream into a Speech API audio input stream by using promisified `pipeline()` helper.
 After we’re done we close the input stream and return a promise that will be resolved with the recognized text.

 But what if I tell you that this code will not work?
 At least yet.
 At the time I’m writing this post there is an unfortunate incompatibility between Telegram voice messages that come in **opus** audio format, and Speech Service that [doesn’t support this format for Node.js SDK yet](https://github.com/microsoft/cognitive-services-speech-sdk-js/issues/351).
 But the good news is that we can work around this problem by decoding incoming audio data into a compatible format using **opus-tools.**

-## Opus-tools for the rescue
+## Opus-tools to the rescue

 There is an open-source [Opus codec](https://opus-codec.org/) with **opusdec** tool that we can use to decode **opus** voice message coming from Telegram into compatible **wav** format.
 A nice bonus is that this tool works with standard I/O so we don’t need to create any temporary files during the decoding process.